NPS Benchmarks for 2023: Good Net Promoter Scores by Industry

-Companies that build computer software, for example, appointment scheduling platform, session recording tool, accounting software, and many others.
+Companies that build computer software, for example, appointment scheduling platform, session recording tool, accounting software, and many others SaaS businesses.

 NPS Benchmarks by Industry

-The leader of the group is the Retail industry, with an average NPS of 48.
-Its runner-up, Education, has a score of 45.
+The leader of the group is Retail with an average NPS score of 50.
+It's followed by Education (average score 42), IT and Consumer Goods (both 39).

-The least favorably scoring industry is undeniably Construction & Engineering, with an average score of -1.
-We can observe a big gap between this industry and the second-lowest one, Entertainment, which scored 21.
+The least favorably scoring industry is undeniably Industrial Production, with an average score of 10.

 Here are some other highlights of the NPS benchmark report results: